Ripe-Inc/ripe-docs/getting-started/anatomy-of-a-key.md

+---
+title: Anatomy of a Key
+layout: home
+---
 # Anatomy of a Key

 Keys are what makes Ripe work.
 A Key has several properties that we're going to go over now.